elsanussi-s-mneina/elsanussi-s-mneina/README.md

+Hi,
+My name is Elsanussi Mneina.
+I am searching for my next position.
+I am:
+- A software developer with 2 years industry experience in C#, and 11 months experience at a college in Python.
+- interested in functional programming (Haskell, Elm, F#, etc.) and in natural languages (English, Arabic, French, Latin, Irish, etc.).
+- If you want my resumé, send a message to my email address at: elsanussi.m@outlook.com.

+Now, feel free to browse through some projects I made.
+You might find something useful.
+...

+Useful applications and downloads are available at the [Utilities](https://elsanussi-s-mneina.github.io/u/) site.

 This GitHub profile contains the personal programming projects started by Elsanussi Mneina.
 [See Elsanussi's Portfolio](https://elsanussi-s-mneina.github.io/)

-Useful applications and downloads are available at the [Utilities](https://elsanussi-s-mneina.github.io/u/) site.

 # Repository News
 ## April 2021